openethereum/pwasm-tutorial/tutorial-project.md

 #[no_mangle]
 pub fn deploy(desc: *mut u8) {
     let (args, result) = unsafe { pwasm_std::parse_args(desc) };
-    // Lets set the sender address to the contract storage at address "0" pwasm_ethereum::storage::write(&H256::zero().into(), &H256::from(pwasm_ethereum::ext::sender()).into());
+    // Lets set the sender address to the contract storage pwasm_ethereum::storage::write(&H256::zero().into(), &H256::from(pwasm_ethereum::ext::sender()).into());
-    // Note we should't write any result into the call descriptor in deploy.
+    // Note we shouldn't write any result into the call descriptor in deploy.
 }

-// The following code will be stored on the blockchain.
+// The following function will be the main function of the deployed contract
 #[no_mangle]
 pub fn call(desc: *mut u8) {
     // pwasm_std::parse_args splits the call descriptor into arguments and result pointers